EyasuTeshome/shifttracker/interview-prep/create-your-behavioral-grid.md

 ### Example of a good behavioral grid

-The link below shows a good example of a behavioral grid.
+The link below shows an example of a good behavioral grid.
 Make sure you read through it and see how each SAR is structured and executed before you start this project.

 - [Behavioral grid example](https://docs.google.com/document/d/1Xvq286JZTJsUD_wYDa-IrzODkqmkAwLJBBrO2B8pkNE/edit?usp=sharing)